Frequently Asked Questions

 It is understandable that you may need to cancel an appointment, please note that due to waiting lists for psychology appointments, cancellation fees will apply.
 We use text reminders and emails to ensure you confirm your appointment within the required time frame.

 Please provide 48 hours notice to avoid cancellation fees.
-Our policy is that should you fail to change or cancel an appointment within 48 business hours of the appointment time, a 50% fee will apply to cover the cost of the appointment.
-If you cancel on the day or within 24 hours of the appointment or do not attend the appointment, the full fee will apply.
+Our policy is that should you fail to change or cancel an appointment within 48 business hours of the appointment time, the full fee will apply.
 You will not be able to claim Medicare rebates for non-attendance.

 Effective therapy depends on a trusting relationship between the client and psychologist, and an important aspect of any trusting relationship is an expectation of confidentiality and privacy.